 The Model Rules for Lawyer Disciplinary Enforcement, adopted by the American Bar Association House of Delegates in August 1989 and last amended in August 2002, recommend that a lawyer admitted to practice be referred to the appropriate lawyer disciplinary agency in the jurisdiction with respect to the lawyer's conviction of a serious crime or the discipline of the lawyer in another jurisdiction.
-Mod.
-Rules Law.
-Displ.
-Enforce. rule 22 (Aug.
+Model Rules for Lawyer Discipl.
+Enforc.
+R. 22 (Aug.
 2002).
-The Model Rules also suggest that a court place a lawyer on interim suspension immediately upon proof that the lawyer has been found guilty of a serious crime, regardless of the pendency of an appeal.
-Mod.
-Rules Law.
-Displ.
-Enforce. rule 19 (Aug.
+The Model Rules also suggest that a court place a lawyer on interim suspension immediately upon proof that the lawyer has been found quilty of a serious crime, regardless of the pendency of an appeal.
+Model Rules for Lawyer Discipl.
+Enforc.
+R. 19 (Aug.
 2002).
-As the commentaries to the Model Rules state, continued practice by a lawyer found guilty of a serious crime or judicially determined to be unfit leaves the public unprotected, exposes innocent clients to harm, and undermines public confidence in the legal profession.
-Similar rules are found in the rules of a number of State courts.
-See, e.g., Sup.
-Ct.
-Va.
-R. 8.3(e); Cal.
+As the commentaries to the Model Rules state, continued practice by a lawyer found quilty of a serious crime or judicially determined to be unfit leaves the public unprotected, exposes innocent clients to harm, and undermines public confidence in the legal profession. rules are found in the rules of a number of State courts.
+See, e.q., Cal.
 Bus. & Prof. Code sec.
 6068(o); D.C.
 Bar R. XI, sec.
-10(c).
+10(c); Va.
+Sup.
+Ct., pt.
+6, sec.
+III, R. 8.3(e).

-The Court proposes to amend Rule 202 to add new paragraphs (b) and (d).
-Proposed new paragraph (b) would require a member of the Tax Court Bar to notify the Court within 30 days after: (1) Conviction of any felony, or conviction of any lesser crime described in paragraph (a) (1) of Rule 202; (2) imposition of discipline by any other court; and (3) disbarment or suspension from practice before an agency of the United States Government exercising professional disciplinary jurisdiction.
+Rule 202 is amended to add new paragraphs (b) and (d).
+New paragraph (b) requires a member of the Tax Court Bar to notify the Court within 30 days after: (1) Conviction of any felony, or conviction of any lesser crime described in paragraph (a) (1) of Rule 202; (2) imposition of discipline by any other court; and (3) disbarment or suspension from practice before an agency of the United States Government exercising professional disciplinary jurisdiction.
 Similar notice requirements are recommended by rule 22 of the Model Rules for Lawyer Disciplinary Enforcement, adopted by the ABA House of Delegates in August 1989 and last amended in August 2002, and are found in the rules of a number of State courts.
-See, e.g., Sup.
-Ct.
-Va.
-R. 8.3(e), Cal.
+See, e.g., Cal.
 Bus. & Prof. Code sec.
-6068(o).
-Proposed new paragraph (d) would give the Court discretionary authority to suspend a member of the Bar who is convicted of certain serious crimes pending final disposition of the disciplinary proceedings in this Court.
+6068(o); D.C.
+Bar R. XI, sec.
+10(c); Va.
+Sup.
+Ct., pt.
+6, sec.
+III, R. 8.3(e).
+New paragraph (d) gives the Court discretionary authority to suspend a member of the Bar who is convicted of certain serious crimes pending final disposition of the disciplinary proceedings in this Court.
 Again, similar provisions are recommended by rule 19 of the Model Rules for Lawyer Disciplinary Enforcement, and are found in the rules of various States.
 See, e.g., D.C.
 Bar R. XI, sec.
 10(c).
-Various conforming amendments are also proposed.
+Various conforming amendments are also adopted.